 Be clear on expectations, then step back

-We then posted the diagram on the inside of our pantry door where our bento boxes are stored to make it easy for them to reference all year long.
+Once they are on board, then post both the diagram and the list of food ideas somewhere where they can see them.
+For my family, we put them up on the inside of our pantry door where our bento boxes are stored to make it easy for them to reference all year long.

 Pre-prep for easy grabbing

-At the beginning of the year I was gung-ho about pre-chopping veggie sticks and keeping the freezer stocked with quick main dish options such as muffins (to go with cheeses or another protein), English muffin pizzas, and baked chimichangas.
+At the beginning of the first year of our lunch-packing experiment, I was gung-ho about pre-chopping veggie sticks and keeping the freezer stocked with quick main dish options such as muffins (to go with cheeses or another protein), English muffin pizzas, and baked chimichangas.

 As the year went on, though, I started to slip and the supplies weren’t as readily available.
 This meant that then there’d be a morning scramble to get lunches pulled together and I’d end up in the kitchen chopping up carrots, which then would somehow turn into my packing the whole lunch.
 Bad.